Intellivision: Keyboard Component

 The Intellivision was designed as a modular home computer; so, from the beginning, its packaging, promotional materials, and television commercials promised the addition of a forthcoming accessory called the Keyboard Component.
 The Master Component was packaged as a stand-alone video game system to which the Keyboard Component could be added, providing the computer keyboard and tape drive.
 Not meant to be a hobbyist or business computer, the Intellivision home computer was meant to run pre-programmed software and bring "data flow" (Videotex) into the home.

 The Keyboard Component adds an 8-bit 6502 processor, making the Intellivision a dual-processor computer.
 It has 16K 10-bit shared RAM that can load and execute both Intellivision CP1610 and 6502 program code from tape, which is a large amount as typical contemporary cartridges are 4K.
 The cassettes have two tracks of digital data and two tracks of analog audio, completely controlled by the computer.
 Two tracks are read-only for the software, and two tracks are for user data.
 The tape drive is block addressed with high speed indexing.
-A high resolution 40x24 monochrome text display can overlay regular Intellivision graphics.
+A high resolution 40×24 monochrome text display can overlay regular Intellivision graphics.
 There is a microphone port and two expansion ports for peripherals and RAM.
 The Microsoft BASIC programming cartridge uses one of these ports.
-Expanded memory cartridges support 1000 pages of 8 KB each.
+Expanded memory cartridges support 1,000 pages of 8 KB each.
 A third pass-through cartridge port is for regular Intellivision cartridges.
 It uses the Intellivision's power supply.
-A 40-column thermal printer was available, and a telephone modem was planned along with voice synthesis and voice recognition.